ietf-wg-cellar/matroska-specification/diagram.md

 The first picture is a simple representation of a Matroska file.

-The [Header]({{site.baseurl}}/index.html#EBMLHeader) contains information saying what EBML version this files was created with, and what type of EBML file this is.
+The [Header]({{site.baseurl}}/index.html#EBMLHeader) contains information saying which EBML version this files was created with, and what type of EBML file this is.
 In our case it is a Matroska file.

 The [MetaSeek]({{site.baseurl}}/index.html#MetaSeekInformation) section contains an index of where all of the other groups are located in the file, such as the Track information, Chapters, Tags, Cues, Attachments, and so on.
 This element isn't technicaly REQUIRED, but you would have to search the entire file to find all of the other Level 1 elements if you did not have it.
 This is because any of the items can occur in any order.
 For instance you could have the chapters section in the middle of the Clusters.
 This is part of the flexibility of EBML and Matroska.

 The [SegmentInformation]({{site.baseurl}}/index.html#SegmentInformation) section contains basic information relating to the whole file.
 This includes the title for the file, a unique ID so that the file can be identified around the world, and if it is part of a series of files, the ID of the next file.

 The [Track]({{site.baseurl}}/index.html#Track) section has basic information about each of the tracks.
 For instance, is it a video, audio or subtitle track?
 What resolution is the video?
 What sample rate is the audio?
-The Track section also says what codec to use to view the track, and has the codec's private data for the track.
+The Track section also says what codec to use to decode the track, and has the codec's private data for the track.

 The [Chapters]({{site.baseurl}}/index.html#Chapters) section lists all of the Chapters.
 Chapters are a way to set predefined points to jump to in video or audio.